Évolué: Belgian colonies

 A social club in the Belgian Congo, c.
 1943.

-Since opportunities for upward mobility through the colonial structure were limited, the évolué class institutionally manifested itself through clubs and associations.
+Since opportunities for upward social mobility through the colonial structure were limited, the évolué class institutionally manifested itself through clubs and associations.
 Through these groups they could enjoy trivial privileges that made them feel distinct from the Congolese "masses".
 In 1947, there were 110 social clubs consisting of 5,609 members throughout the Congo's cities.
 From 1952 to 1956, the number of clubs rose from 131 to 317, with their membership increasing from 7,661 to 15,345.

 Most of these associations were rather small, but some eventually grew in size to encompass entire regions and ethnic groups, such as the Alliance des Bakongo. Évolués organised most of the educational opportunities for women in the Belgian Congo, since the colonial government put little effort into such ventures.

 By 1958, colonial officials estimated that there were 175,000 people who could be classed as évolués in the colony.
 In the final years leading up to independence, évolués played a major role in colonial propaganda as they were felt to exemplify the success of the Belgian civilizing mission begun under King Leopold II.
 In particular, it was felt that after independence, the assimilation of European values by the évolués meant that Belgian civilian inhabitants of the Congo could continue to live in the Congo as part of a culturally European multiracial state.

 Over time many évolués grew disillusioned with their attempts to assimilate with European culture, as it did not lead to full equality and the elimination of discrimination they sought.
 As this occurred, many became politically active and began pushing for Congolese independence from Belgium.